pterodactyl/documentation/panel/1.0/getting_started.md

 WantedBy=multi-user.target
 ```

-::: tip Redis on CentOS
+::: tip Redis on RHEL / Rocky Linux / AlmaLinux
-If you are using CentOS, you will need to replace `redis-server.service` with `redis.service` at the `After=` line in order to ensure `redis` starts before the queue worker.
+If you are using RHEL, Rocky Linux, or AlmaLinux, you will need to replace `redis-server.service` with `redis.service` at the `After=` line in order to ensure `redis` starts before the queue worker.
 :::

 ::: tip